kbhyana/blog/index.md

 Time to time numerous administrations over the world have demonstrated that they can't be held reliable, numerous banks have broken the trust of individuals by looting their cash.

-let's assume, you need to exchange cash to a man.
+Let's assume, you need to exchange cash to a man.
 This procedure will include an outsider, utilizing which the cash is being exchanged.
 Presently the inquiry is — Can you confide in the outsider?
 What are the odds that the third can do a misrepresentation with your cash?
 All things considered, the outsider is an imposing business model here.
 They can do the misrepresentation since they know individuals will even now utilize them since they are a restraining infrastructure.
 Individuals have no other decision.

 In 2008, An individual known as "Satoshi Nakamoto" distributed a paper higlighting a framework called Bitcoin that could challenge the most capable imposing business models on the planet.
 It was the principal framework to demonstrate that two man can trade an incentive on the web without utilizing an outsider.
 Bitcoin at present has the market capital of about $93 Billions (as of thirteenth Oct.
 2017) which is more noteworthy than that of Goldman Sachs.